- atropine sulfate

 Other medicines and Atropine Sulphate Injection

-Tell your doctor, nurse or pharmacist if you are taking or have recently taken any other medicines.
+Tell your doctor, nurse or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes any herbal products or medicines bought without a prescription.

 Pregnancy, breast-feeding and fertility